codahale/veil/docs/src/design/sres.md

 Encryption takes a recipient's key pair, $(d_R, Q_R)$, a sender's public key, $Q_S$, two masked scalars
 $(S_0, S_1)$, a ciphertext $C$, and an authentication tag $T$.

-First, an unkeyed duplex is used to absorb the sender and recipient's public keys:
+First, a duplex is initialized with a constant key and used to absorb the sender and recipient's public keys:

 $$
 \text{Cyclist}(\texttt{veil.sres}, \epsilon, \epsilon) \\